New Binary Press

-New Binary Press is an independent publishing house based in Cork city, Ireland.
-It publishes print books and electronic literature, specialising in more experimental works.
-It also publishes a number of periodicals, as well as critical works.
+New Binary Press was an independent publishing house founded in 2012 in Cork city, Ireland.
+In a Tweet dated 19 January 2021, the New Binary Press announced that it had ceased operations.
+It published print books and electronic literature, specialising in more experimental works, as well as a number of periodicals.
+It was established and run by its editor, James O'Sullivan.

-Literary scholar Dr Kenneth Keating has said that New Binary Press has been one of the first to "explicitly [cross] the division between online and print publishing in Irish poetry in a more progressive fashion".
-Irish poet Matthew Geden has also noted the role which New Binary Press plays within contemporary publishing, stating that "the press has published books by a number of new and interesting writers [and] The emergence of new voices owes much to small publishers like New Binary and others".
+In 2017, the literary scholar Dr Kenneth Keating described New Binary Press as being one of the first publishing houses to "explicitly [cross] the division between online and print publishing in Irish poetry in a more progressive fashion".
+Irish poet Matthew Geden also noted the role which New Binary Press played within Irish publishing, stating that "the press has published books by a number of new and interesting writers [and] The emergence of new voices owes much to small publishers like New Binary and others".

 History

 New Binary Press was founded in 2012 by James O'Sullivan, who stated that he founded the press because other Irish publishers were ignoring the creative potential of digital technology, and that he wanted to make "a real tangible contribution" to the literary world.
 The press was officially launched by Irish poet Leanne O'Sullivan at the City Library, Cork, on 5 April 2013.
 A similar event was held at The Teachers' Club, Parnell Square, Dublin, several days later.

-In an interview with Books Ireland magazine, O'Sullivan said that New Binary Press was operating at a loss, remarking that "the value of dissonance outweighs that of cents".
+New Binary Press announced that it was ceasing operations in a Tweet posted on 19 January 2021.
+In 2017, New Binary Press' editor, James O'Sullivan, had been vocal on the difficulties faced by independent publishers in Ireland, and also questioned the need for publishers in the digital fiction marketplace.

-Publications
+Publication history

-The press has had a number of critical successes: Graham Allen's The One That Got Away (2014) was shortlisted for the Shine/Strong Award 2015, while Unexplained Fevers (2013) by Jeannine Hall Gailey came second in the 2014 Science Fiction Poetry Association's Elgin Award.
+The press had a number of critical successes: Graham Allen's The One That Got Away (2014) was shortlisted for the Shine/Strong Award 2015, while Unexplained Fevers (2013) by Jeannine Hall Gailey came second in the 2014 Science Fiction Poetry Association's Elgin Award.
 In 2016, the press published its first novel, Karl Parkinson's The Blocks, which would go on to earn considerable critical acclaim. novelling, a work of recombinant fiction by Will Luers, Hazel Smith, and Roger Dean, won the ELO's 2018 Robert Coover Award for a Work of Electronic Literature.